Guides

 A test involves Uniform automatically selecting one component in a slot to be displayed.
 Testing must be enabled on the slot with the components you want to test.

-1. In Uniform, edit a component with the slot that you want to test.
+1. In Uniform, navigate to a component with a slot that you want to test.

 About this step